luokaci05/Bitcoin_Transactions_Tracker/README.md

 ## Screenshots

 The application provides:
-- A clean, modern interface for entering Bitcoin addresses
+- A simple interface for entering Bitcoin addresses
 - A comprehensive data table showing transaction hashes, dates, and amounts
 - Interactive filtering controls for customized analysis
 - Dynamic charts for visualizing transaction patterns over time